 - Which financial awards and aid options are available for online MBA students?

 - Can you meet with a financial advisor prior to applying?

-With these questions in mind, consider making a list of the program elements that are most important to you.
-Use these must-haves to guide your program search and help you find the ideal option for your personal and professional preferences.
+With these questions in mind, consider making a list of the college program elements that are most important to you.
+Use these must-haves to guide your graduate business administration program search and help you find the ideal option for your personal and professional preferences.